-Justification Rocky Mountain bighorn sheep populations have been established in portions of Nevada, but mountain lion predation can be a significant source for mortality that may threaten the population's viability.
+Treuation Justification Rocky Mountain bighorn sheep populations have been established in portions of Nevada, but mountain lion predation can be a significant source for mortality that may threaten the population's viability.
 One collared bighorn sheep has been killed by mountain lions in the past year, it is the area biologists belief mountain lion predation is not a current threat to the local bighorn sheep population.
 Project Manager Kari Huebner and Scott Roberts, Nevada Department of Wildlife Project Type Implementation Monitoring Level Standard to intermediate Potentially Affected Species Rocky Mountain bighorn sheep, mountain lion Span More Than One Fiscal Year Yes Project Area Unit 074 Limiting Factor Statement Mountain lions are known predators of bighorn sheep (Rominger et al. 2004).
 Though predation is a naturally occurring phenomenon for bighorn sheep and other big game, their populations can be lowed or suppressed by abiotic factors such as dry climate and loss of quality habitat.
 Mitigating abiotic factors by removing predators is imperative for some bighorn sheep populations to stabilize (Rominger 2007).
 Response Variable The response variable will be the number of radio marked bighorn sheep killed by mountain lions.
 Project Goal Bighorn sheep populations will be monitored on a continual basis and predator control will be implemented as deemed necessary at the discretion of the Area Biologist.
 Habitat Conditions Persistent drought combined with fires and human disturbances throughout Nevada have reduced herbaceous cover, lambing, and browsing habitat.
 These effects may also be suppressing bighorn populations below carrying capacity or preventing them from reaching self-sustaining levels.
 Currently, several collaborations between the Bureau of Land Management and NDOW to remove pinyon-juniper are scheduled.
 These removals are intended to improve bighorn sheep habitat, improve access to water sources, and to remove habitat that is ideal for mountain lions to focus on bighorn sheep.

-Comments from FY 2016 Predator Report None Methods NDOW biologists will identify current and future Rocky Mountain bighorn sheep locations and determine the best methods to monitor this population.
+Comments from FY 2017 Predator Report NDOW supports continuing Project 22-074 until the local bighorn sheep reaches population viability as defined in the annual Predator Plan.
+Methods NDOW biologists will identify current and future Rocky Mountain bighorn sheep locations and determine the best methods to monitor this population.
 Additional GPS collars will be purchased and deployed to monitor the bighorn sheep population.
 If mountain lion predation is identified as an issue, then traps, snares, baits, call boxes, and hounds will be used to lethally remove mountain lions from the area.
 Population Estimate The population estimate for Rocky Mountain Bighorn sheep is approximately 15 individuals in area 074.
 Anticipated Results Monitor the population of Rocky Mountain bighorn sheep.
 If mountain lion predation is identified as an issue, conduct lethal removal.
 Project Direction Fund project 22-074.
 Monitor population.
 Begin mountain lion removal efforts if mountain lion predation is detected (table 2).
 Evaluate efficacy of project 22-074 annually.